akilm/Clock-Multiplier/README.md

 The different features of LTspice are described briefly in [LTspice Getting Started Guide](https://www.analog.com/media/en/simulation-models/spice-models/LTspiceGettingStartedGuide.pdf?modelType=spice-models)
 ## Simulations
 The Steps to run the simulations and view the necessary waveforms are described briefly in this section.
+[TSMC180nm](https://user.eng.umd.edu/~newcomb/courses/spring2010/303/tsmc180nmcmos.lib) library is used for simulating the circuit.
+Need to Change the Library to Osu180nm.
 ### View Schematic

 The following steps should be followed to view the schematic: